uncscode/particula/README.md

 (_DISCLAIMER_ GitHub Copilot is heavily involved in the development of this project and especially in the writing of these paragraphs! _DISCLAIMER_)

 (_WARNING_ `PARTICULA` is in early and messy development.
-It is not ready for production use yet, but you are welcome to use it anyway --- even better, you're welcome to contribute _WARNING_)
+It is not ready for production use yet, but you are welcome to use it anyway --- even better, you're welcome to contribute! _WARNING_)

 ## Goals & conduct